nt-hung/nt-hung.github.io/_pages/research.md

 - distributed, i.e. agents (e.g. robots, vehicles) only communicate with their neighbors.
 - event-triggered communications, i.e. agents only communicate with their neighbors when found necessary.

-Some algorithms developed have been tested succefully with real ground and marine autonomous vehicles, that can be seen in research pages.
+Some algorithms developed have been tested succefully with real ground and marine robotic vehicles, that can be seen in research pages.
 <nbsp>

 {% include base_path %}